The SDK allows fine-tuning market data processing to match business requirements.

-A set of parameters defining a market data processing session's behavior are gathered into the OnixS::CME::MDH::AdvancedSessionSettings class.
-The OnixS::CME::MDH::HandlerSettings class exposes an instance of the given class through the OnixS::CME::MDH::HandlerSettings::session` member.
+Parameters defining the market data processing session's behaviour are gathered into the OnixS::CME::MDH::SessionSettings class.
+The OnixS::CME::MDH::HandlerSettings class exposes an instance of the given class through the OnixS::CME::MDH::HandlerSettings::session member.

-The table below describes the primary parameters affecting market data processing:
+The table below describes parameters affecting market data processing:

-When real-time market data is processed, a failure may take place due to errors in transmitted data or due to data loss.
-The Handler allows controlling its behavior in such cases.
-With the help of the given parameter, it's possible to specify whether processing real-time market data should continue or the Handler must recover market state to have accurate order books.
-Also, the Handler may recover all instruments in addition to the market state to have an accurate list of traded securities.
+When live market data is processed, a failure may occur due to data errors or data loss.
+Using this parameter, it's possible to specify whether processing real-time market data should continue or the handler must recover the market state (e.g., to have accurate order books).
+Also, the handler may recover all instruments in addition to the market state to have an accurate list of traded securities.

-See the OnixS::CME::MDH::GapAndErrorHandlingOptions::Enum for a complete list of available options.
+See the OnixS::CME::MDH::GapAndErrorHandlingOptions::Enum for the complete list of available options.

-The given parameter tells the Handler how to recover security definitions.
-If the processing session has to perform instrument recovery due to either late join or processing failure, the given parameter affects the way security definitions are recovered.
+If the processing session must perform instrument recovery due to either late join or processing failure, this parameter affects how security definitions are recovered.

-By default, the Handler processes recovery data from the beginning of a recovery loop to have the correct set of available instruments.
-If the Handler joins the feed in the middle of a loop, it waits till its end.
-When the number of security definitions being looped is significant, it takes a while for the Handler to get all instrument definitions recovered.
-Also, data loss causes the Handler to process security definitions from the beginning of the next loop.
-As a result, client systems using the Handler may need for a faster way of recovering security definitions.
-For this reason, the SDK offers alternative ways of recovering instrument definitions client systems may take advantage of.
+By default, the handler processes recovery data from the beginning of a recovery loop to have the correct set of available instruments.
+If the handler joins the feed in the middle of a security definition dissemination loop, it waits till its end.
+When the number of security definitions being looped is significant, it takes a while for the handler to recover all instrument definitions.
+Also, data loss causes the handler to process security definitions from the beginning of the next loop.
+Client systems may need a faster way of recovering security definitions.
+For this reason, the SDK offers alternative ways of recovering instrument definitions.

-For a complete list of options, see OnixS::CME::MDH::InstrumentRecoveryOptions::Enum.
+For the complete list of options, see OnixS::CME::MDH::InstrumentRecoveryOptions::Enum.

-The given parameter controls aspects of the Handler behavior in case of market recovery.
-If the processing session has to perform market state recovery due to either late join or processing failure, the given parameter allows defining a type of market to recover.
+If the processing session must perform market state recovery due to either late join or processing failure, this parameter allows defining a type of market to recover.

-Starting with Q4 of 2016, CME MDP offers market by order (MBO) data in addition to market by price (MBP) one.
-Although the data for both MBO and MBP is combined on the real-time feed, recovery is separated for each type of market.
-As a result, the Handler has to be configured with the types of markets which must be recovered.
+CME MDP Premium offers market-by-order (MBO) and market-by-price (MBP) data.
+Although the data for both MBO and MBP is disseminated via the same Incremental Feed, recovery is separated for each data type.
+The handler must be configured with the kinds of markets to be recovered.

-For a complete list of options, see OnixS::CME::MDH::MarketRecoveryOptions::Enum.
+For the complete list of options, see OnixS::CME::MDH::MarketRecoveryOptions::Enum.

-The following code snippet depicts how to configure a market data processing session to maintain order books accurately starting from the middle of a trading session (a.k.a. late join).
+The following code snippet shows how to configure a market data processing session to maintain order books accurately starting from the middle of a trading session (a.k.a. "late join").

-The following code snippet depicts how to configure a market data processing session to maintain MBP books accurately starting from the beginning of a trading session when the market is at a blank state (thus, no initial recovery is needed to catch-up an up-to-date market state).
+The following code snippet shows how to configure a market data processing session to accurately maintain market-by-price (MBP) books, starting from the beginning of a trading session when the market is blank (no initial recovery is needed to catch up with the market).

-The following code snippet depicts how to configure market data processing to maintain order books in the natural refresh mode and to perform a full state recovery at a join stage.
-The given configuration is frequently used when a server doing market data processing is collocated in the CME network, and the possibility of data loss is minimal.
-It gives almost the same benefits as an accurate order book maintenance.
-Still, it does not let real-time processing freeze due to necessity in performing market recovery in case of data loss.
+The following code snippet shows how to configure market data processing to maintain order books in the natural refresh mode and to perform a full state recovery at a join stage.
+This configuration is frequently used when a server doing market data processing is collocated in the CME network, and the possibility of data loss is minimal.
+It provides almost the same benefits as accurate order book maintenance while preventing real-time processing freeze due to executing market recovery in case of data loss.

-The following code snippet helps to configure market data processing to maintain order books in natural refresh mode.
-However, in contrast to a typical case, when real-time processing is resumed immediately, in the given case, the Handler tries to recover missing data using TCP Recovery Feed.
+The following code snippet shows how to configure market data processing to maintain order books in the natural refresh mode.
+However, in contrast to a typical case, when real-time processing is resumed immediately, the handler tries to recover missing data using TCP Recovery Feeds.